 - in a state of despair

 - in need of emotional support

-When you phone 111 and choose the mental health option, you’ll be connected to the Mental Health Hub to speak to one of our team of psychological wellbeing practitioners (PWPs).
-These are specially trained advisors who work in mental health and are supported by Mental Health Nurses (MHNs).
+When you phone 111 and choose the mental health option, you’ll be connected to the Mental Health Hub to speak to one of our team of Psychological Wellbeing Practitioners (PWPs).
+These are specially trained advisers who work in mental health and are supported by Mental Health Nurses (MHNs).

 PWPs can offer advice on coping with mental health symptoms.
 They can also recommend and connect you with other services if needed.
 PWPs can access a range of both NHS and charity organisations to find the right support for you.